Blue Ruin

-Blue Ruin is a 2013 American revenge thriller film written and directed by Jeremy Saulnier and starring Macon Blair.
+Blue Ruin is a 2013 American independent Southern Gothic revenge thriller film written and directed by Jeremy Saulnier, and starring Macon Blair.
 Saulnier funded production on the film through a successful Kickstarter campaign, which MTV called "the perfect example of what crowdfunding can accomplish."

 The film is named after the derelict blue Pontiac Bonneville which the main character Dwight operates.

 Blue Ruin premiered at the Cannes Film Festival as part of the Directors' Fortnight section on May 17, 2013, where it was awarded a prize by FIPRESCI.
 The film received mostly positive reviews from critics and was nominated for the John Cassavetes Award at the 2015 Independent Spirit Awards.

-Plot
+Plot summary

 Vagrant Dwight Evans lives out of his car in Rehoboth Beach, Delaware and scavenges for food and money.
 After learning of the impending release of Wade Marshall Cleland Jr, the man who murdered Dwight's parents twenty years earlier, Dwight returns to his hometown in Virginia.
 He goes to a firearms store to buy a gun, but buys a postcard instead and sends it to his sister.
 He then breaks into a truck and steals a gun, but destroys it trying to open its trigger lock with a crowbar.

 Dwight parks outside the prison, watches the Clelands collect Wade in a limousine and follows them.
 They go to a club to celebrate Wade's release.
 Dwight follows Wade to the club's restroom and fatally stabs him with a knife he took from the club's kitchen while sneaking into the building.
 Returning to his car, Dwight uses the knife to slash one of the limousine's tires, but badly cuts his hand open in the process.
 Upon returning to the Bonneville, Dwight realizes that he does not have the keys, having dropped them while in the club, so Dwight steals the Clelands' limousine.
 William, a teenage member of the Cleland family, is revealed to still be in the back of the limo.
 Upon discovering William in the car, Dwight lets him go.
 William states that Wade did not kill Dwight's parents, before running away.

 After cleaning himself up, Dwight visits his sister, Sam, for the first time in years and says that he has killed Wade.
 As the killing has gone unreported on the news, Dwight surmises that the Clelands have decided to seek revenge without police involvement.
 Since Dwight's car is registered to Sam's address, she flees her home with her daughters, and Dwight waits in the family house for the Clelands' attack, armed with a pitchfork.
 Wade's two brothers, Teddy and Carl, arrive in Dwight's car.
 As Dwight escapes, he hits Teddy with his car and loads him, unconscious, into the back seat.
 Before he can drive away, Carl shoots Dwight in the thigh with a crossbow.